-The Division of Public Safety, in conjunction with the Division of Facilities and Real Estate Services (FRES), has launched the Penn Siren Outdoor System (PennSOS).
-This nineteen (19) speaker system operates as part of UPennAlert Emergency Notification System, transmitting voice intelligible emergency messages and alert tones to the outdoor campus environment.
+The Division of Public Safety, in conjunction with the Division of Facilities and Real Estate Services (FRES), developed and installed the Penn Siren Outdoor System (PennSOS).
+The 23 outdoor-speaker system operates as part of UPennAlert Emergency Notification System, transmitting voice intelligible emergency messages and alert tones to the outdoor campus environment.
 PennSOS is not designed to penetrate buildings, but will be audible above normal street noise.

 Benefits of PennSOS:

 To promote system reliability, monthly tests, using Westminster Chimes, will be conducted on the first Friday of each month at 11:00 a.m.
-In compliance with the Clery Act, PennSOS will be tested annually, in conjunction with the annual UPennAlert drill, using the actual siren.
-Notifications will be made to the community in advance of this test.
+In compliance with the Clery Act, PennSOS is tested annually, in conjunction with the annual UPennAlert drill, using the actual siren.
+Notifications are made to the community in advance of this test.
 You can hear all possible sounds below.